SpeedyWeather/SpeedyWeather.jl/docs/src/primitiveequation.md

 Meaning that we would compute the vertical average in grid-point space, subtract from the pressure gradient flux before transforming to spectral space.
 The same amount of transforms are performed but in the latter, the vertical averaging is done in grid-point space.

+!!! warning "Semi-implicit time integration: Surface pressure tendency"
+    With the semi-implicit time integration in SpeedyWeather the ``- \overline{(\mathcal{D})}`` term is not evaluated from the spectral divergence ``\mathcal{D}`` at the current, but at the previous time step.
+    This is because this is a linear term that we solve implicitly to avoid instabilities from gravity waves.
+    For details see section [Semi-implicit time stepping](@ref implicit_primitive).

 ## Vertical advection